List of Curb Your Enthusiasm guest stars: Season 8 (2011)

 Season 8 continues to follow Larry's single life.
 At the midpoint of the season, the main characters all move to New York City, where the rest of the season is set.
-The season's premiere episode is the last one that features Cheryl Hines (Cheryl David), and subsequent episodes do not credit her as part of the main cast.
+The premiere episode is the only one that features Cheryl Hines (Cheryl David), and subsequent episodes this season do not credit her as part of the main cast.
 Starting with this season however, Susie Essman (Susie Green) has been promoted to the main cast of the show.
 Prominent celebrities that played themselves in this season include Ricky Gervais, Rosie O'Donnell, and Michael J. Fox.
 Ana Gasteyer played Larry's date Jennifer in two episodes.